michal-h21/luatex-harfbuzz-shaper/README.md

 first.
 It  is best to use `luarocks` option, as we can load it directly.

-Run `make` to set correct paths in which `luaharfbuzz` will be searched.
+Run `make install` to set correct paths in which `luaharfbuzz` will be searched.
+The library will be installed in yout local TEXMF tree.

 ## About